julflore000/personalWebsite/README.md

         * COP26 the next steps
         * Is the Circular Economy even possible?
         * Why is Europe ahead in sustainability?
-        ( How the chemical industry ties into sustainability development goals SDG goals
+        ( How the chemical industry ties into sustainability development goals SDG goals)
+        * Steps
+            * First identify greatest challenges facing humanity-from waste perspective
+            * Second: research top disciplines and explore where CE principles can be applied
+            * Third: write up abstract on topic-if I like it continue writing!!!
+        * Ideas
+            1. Russia, renewables: another revolution?